FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 + Campling behavior option (consult the "Understanding the 3D view section for more information)
 + Width - change the depth of the efficiency zone
+* Trunc (available only for non-surrounding 2D speakers setup) - change the starting distance of the efficiency zone

 ![](include/efficiencyZoneOptions.png)